0xKrat0s/HTB-Business-CTF-2023-The-Great-Escape/FullPwn/Langmon.md

 # Langmon (Fullpwn Challenge)
-HTB Business CTF 2023
-Writeup by: @godylockz

 ## Challenge Description
 Category: Fullpwn

 Difficulty: Very Easy

 Points: 950
-N/A

 ## Strategy
 The premise revolving around this challenge is registering and logging in as a newly created WordPress Contributor-level user, exploting a vulnerable WordPress plugin called PHP Everywhere (CVE-2022-24665) to achieve arbitrary code execution as the `www-data `user, privilege escalating to the `developer` user and exploiting a sudo permission that uses a vulnerable Python package called langchain prompts (CVE-2023-34541) to obtain root-level access!